-Complaints were recorded separately to the residents' care plans and were robustly investigated.
+Complaints were recorded on the centres electronic documentation system and were robustly investigated.
+The registered provider had integrated the update to the regulations (S.I 298 of 2022), which came into effect on 1 March 2023, into the centre's complaints policy and procedure.
 The complaints procedure was clearly displayed in the centre and both residents and their families were aware of the process.
 A small number of complaints had been received in 2023.
 All of these complaints were satisfactorily dealt with.
 Complaints and incidents were audited and trends identified and learning informed safety improvements in the centre.
 Evidence of learning from complaints was disseminated at staff meetings.

 The centre had a service specific policy on the management of restrictive practices which was written in plain English and promoted the rights of residents.
-Consent forms for residents that had a physical restriction were always signed by the resident or representative and their GP in conjunction with the nursing staff and the residents' family if appropriate.
-Restrictive devices were discussed at the daily handover and formally reassessed at a minimum of every four months or sooner if indicated.
-Restrictive practices were audited quarterly and plans to improve the service included training for all staff in restrictive practices, the purchase of additional low beds, and removal of bed rails.
+Consent forms for residents that had a physical restriction were signed by the resident in conjunction with the nursing staff and the resident's family if appropriate.
+Restrictive devices were discussed at handover and formally reassessed at a minimum of every four months or sooner if indicated.
+Restrictive practices were audited quarterly and plans to improve the service included training for all staff in restrictive practices and training in positive training support.